mike-burns/gitsh/README.md

 - Documentation.
 Manpage, Web site.
 - Something to indicate whether the commit has been pushed to a remote.
 - Tab completion.
+- A -v flag that shows more feedback.

 Author
 ======